Aladdin (2011 musical): The Netherlands (2021–2023)

-Stage Entertainment announced a Ducth language production for the fall of 2020 at the AFAS Circustheater in The Hague, but it was delayed due to the COVID-19 pandemic.
-The show finally premiered on September 26, 2021 with ≈Jonathan Vroege as Aladdin, Stanley Burleson as Genie, and Keoma Aidhen as Jasmine.
+Stage Entertainment announced a Dutch language production for the fall of 2020 at the AFAS Circustheater in The Hague, but it was delayed due to the COVID-19 pandemic.
+The show finally premiered on September 26, 2021, with Jonathan Vroege as Aladdin, Stanley Burleson as Genie, and Keoma Aidhen as Jasmine.
 Keoma Aidhen had previously played the role of Jasmine in Germany, making her the first performer to play the role in two different languages.
 The production closed on February 26, 2023.

-Mexico (2021–present)
+Mexico (2021–2023)

-A Spanish language production opened on November 17, 2021 at the Teatro Telcel in Mexico City, starring Rodney Ingram as Aladdin, Juan Pablo Martínez as Genie and Irma Flores as Jasmine.
+The first Spanish language production opened on November 17, 2021, at the Teatro Telcel in Mexico City, starring Rodney Ingram as Aladdin, Juan Pablo Martínez as Genie and Irma Flores as Jasmine.
+The production closed on April 16, 2023.

-North American tour (2022–present)
+North American tour (2022–2024)

-This tour will hit 36 cities across the United States and Canada, including many that have not hosted the show previously.
+A tour across the United States and Canada began on October 11, 2022, in Schenectady.

+Spain (2023–2025)

+Another Spanish language production premiered on March 23, 2023, at the Coliseum Theatre in Madrid, produced by Stage Entertainment and starring Roc Bernadí as Aladdin, David Comrie as Genie and Jana Gómez as Jasmine.
+The production closed on July 20, 2025.

-UK & Ireland tour (2023–2024)
+UK & Ireland tour (2023–2025)

-On 24 February 2023, Disney announced the first ever UK & Ireland Tour opening at the Edinburgh Playhouse playing from 28 October until 18 November 2023 before moving to Wales Millennium Centre (7 Dec 2023 - 14 Jan 2024), Plymouth Theatre Royal (17 Jan - 11 Feb 2024), Sunderland Empire (15 Feb - 10 Mar 2024) and Milton Keynes Theatre (24 Apr - 19 May 2024) with further dates to be announced.
+The first UK & Ireland tour opened on October 28, 2023 at the Edinburgh Playhouse and closed on January 5, 2025 at the Liverpool Empire Theatre.

+South Korea (2024–2025)

+A Korean language production opened on November 22, 2024, at the Charlotte Theater in Seoul.
+The show closed in Seoul on June 22, 2025, and then was transferred to Busan's Dream Theatre from July 11 to September 28, 2025.

 Plot

 Act I

-A man welcomes the audience to the middle-eastern city of Agrabah.
+A man welcomes the audience to the Middle Eastern city of Agrabah.
 He notes that Agrabah is a diverse place, full of revered nobles, misfits, and even a few villains ("Arabian Nights").